Ken Hebert

-Kenneth Daniel Hebert (born c.
-1947) is a former American football player.
-He played for the Houston Cougars football team from 1965 to 1967.
+Kenneth Daniel Hebert (born September 9, 1944) is an American former professional football player who was a wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Houston Cougars from 1965 to 1967.
 In 1966, he caught 38 passes for 800 yards and 11 touchdowns.
 He also kicked 41 points after touchdown and two field goals to lead the NCAA major colleges in scoring with 113 points.
-He was selected by the Pittsburgh Steelers in the third round of the 1968 NFL Draft and appeared in three games for the Steelers during the 1968 NFL season.
+He was selected by Pittsburgh in the third round of the 1968 NFL/AFL draft and appeared in three games for the Steelers during the 1968 season.
 He was inducted into the University of Houston Hall of Honor in 1977.